Asset Metadata Storage

 Why It Exists

 VySol needs a small, durable place to remember which assets the app knows about.
-Built-in assets and later uploaded assets both need stable IDs, display names, type information, stored paths, and optional font metadata so future systems can refer to them without coupling themselves to the file upload flow.
+Built-in assets and uploaded assets both need stable IDs, display names, type information, stored paths, optional original filenames, and optional font metadata so other systems can refer to them without coupling themselves to every detail of file storage.

 Ownership Boundary